 I’ve never seen a debtor successfully represent themselves under Chapter 13’s complex mandates without the assistance of a competent bankruptcy lawyer.
 I’ve seen plenty make a mess of things without one.
-You are strongly urged to obtain a competent Hawaii bankruptcy attorney whose is versed in Chapter 13 law in order to guide you through the Court’s maze.
+You are strongly urged to contact an experienced Hawaii bankruptcy attorney who is versed in Chapter 13 law in order to guide you through the Court’s maze.

 Reduced Payments to a Budget

-A Chapter 13 bankruptcy is based on consolidating all your bills: cars, house arrears, credit cards, tax debts, student loans into one monthly payment.
+A Chapter 13 bankruptcy consolidates all your bills: cars, house arrears, credit cards, tax debts, student loans into one monthly payment.
 The payment goes to a trustee of the Court who pays your creditors, kind of like a consolidation loan.
-Very often the value debtors find in Chapter 13 is that the monthly payment is much less than paying all debts individually.
+Debtors often find in Chapter 13 that the monthly payment is much less than paying all debts individually.
 It’s based on what you can afford to pay back in three to five years, not so much on what you owe.

-A Chapter 13 Plan is designed to help you not lose any property to the bankruptcy system.
-We’ll design a Plan so as you can stop the pending foreclosure on your home or other real property.
-And while the Plan reorganizes your mortgage arrearage, in most cases it will also reduce your overall debt load.
+A Chapter 13 Plan helps you not lose any property to the bankruptcy system.
+We’ll design a plan to stop foreclosure and stop car repossession.
+And while the plan reorganizes your mortgage arrearage, in most cases it will also reduce your overall debt load.

 Stops Creditor Calls

 A Chapter 13 bankruptcy stops creditors from calling.
 A strong restraining order goes into effect when you file a Chapter 13 Plan.
 The automatic stay prevents all creditor contact: calls, letters, lawsuits, garnishment, foreclosure and harassment.
 The creditors have to communicate with your attorney in order to reach you.
 This “breathing-room,” called the automatic stay, is the best thing about bankruptcy.